 Dog Playpen or Play Yard

 An alternative to using baby gates, a moveable playpen or playyard can give puppy a place to stretch out and play safely.
-Here are four highly-rated pet playpen and play yard products:
+Here are some highly-rated pet playpen and play yard products:

 Be sure to supervise your puppy while he’s inside the playpen to avoid any accidents as mentioned in the Dog Crate section above.